50+ Best WordPress Social Media Plugins (2020)

 Social Buzz is another social share plugin that adds sharing buttons to your site but it offers a slightly different interface.
 It adds a “shares graph” to your posts and pages that let visitors see just how much “buzz” your content currently has.
 It’s a fantastic, visual way to display social proof.
 It comes with 3 styles, multiple browser support, and it’s responsive.

-Social Buzz costs $20.
+Details: Social Buzz

 Finally, Mashshare is yet another great free social sharing plugin that mimics the style and design of the share buttons of Mashable.
 This plugin is customizable, offers quick loading times and only uses local code—no external scripts.
 It supports social share counts as well.

-Plugins That Add Image Sharing Buttons
+Plugins for Adding Image Sharing Buttons

 A few of the plugins mentioned above do offer image sharing options.
 However, if you really want to emphasize image sharing—like if you run an e-commerce site or style guide—a dedicated image sharing plugin might be best.
 Here are a few excellent options:

-We already talked about another SumoMe plugin, so why not discuss another?
-The SumoMe Image Sharer is a straightforward plugin that lets your visitors share the images on your site directly to social networks.
+We already talked about another Sumo plugin, so why not discuss another?
+The Sumo Image Sharer is a straightforward plugin that lets your visitors share the images on your site directly to social networks.
 A share button appears on hover.
 You have control over where on your images this button appears.
 A Pro version is also available.

 If Pinterest is really all you’re interested in, the Pinterest Pin It Button for Images is a great choice.
 It adds the “Pin It” button on top of all of your images via a hover effect.
 It’s easy to install and set up, and can automatically increase the number of shares your images receive.

-Interested in Pinterest Pin It Button for Images?
+Details: Pinterest Pin It Button For Images

 The last image sharing plugin we’ll discuss here is Share This Image.
 This plugin is easy to use and highly flexible, offering support for 11 different social networks.
 You can set the minimum image size on which the share button will appear, it supports auto-scroll, is dynamic, and comes with three different styles.
 It also promises to be lightweight and includes cross-browser support.

 We’ve talked about social feeds and sharing at length but we’ve yet to touch on another important aspect of Facebook social integration: social profiles and follow buttons.
-These provide an at-a-glance way for visitors to connect with you on social media.
+These provide an at-a-glance way for visitors to connect with you on social media: